-3.4 Fisheries
+15 the Study Area.
+Some spring Chinook Salmon and steelhead from ongoing programs might stray into

+- 17 strays do not exceed the carrying capacities of natural production areas, or increase disease or predation - 18 in these habitats.

+193.4Fisheries

+20 Hatchery operations have increased the number of fish available for fisheries.
+Abundance of natural-

+21 origin salmon and steelhead can limit tribal and especially recreational fisheries, but hatchery production

+- and management strategies such as selective fisheries (fisheries that target marked hatchery-origin fish) - may allow fishing efforts to focus on hatchery-origin fish rather than natural-origin fish.
+Careful monitoring

+24 and analysis of fisheries practices can determine how specific fisheries may benefit or maintain

+25 populations.
-- 23 Hatchery operations have increased the number of fish available for fisheries.
-Abundance of natural- - 24 origin salmon and steelhead can limit tribal and especially recreational fisheries, but hatchery production - and management strategies such as selective fisheries (fisheries that target marked hatchery-origin fish) - 26 may allow fishing efforts to focus on hatchery-origin fish rather than natural-origin fish.
-Careful monitoring - 27 and analysis of fisheries practices can determine how specific fisheries may benefit or maintain - 28 populations. - 29 Salmon and steelhead from the six hatchery programs included in this EA may be exposed to fisheries in - 30 the Pacific Ocean and in the Columbia River Basin; however, as described in Section 3.3.1, Study Area, - 31 effects on fisheries downstream of Bonneville Dam are not likely to be discernable.
-Although current - 32 ocean fisheries target Chinook Salmon and Coho Salmon (NMFS 2018b), Chinook Salmon fisheries - focus primarily on fall Chinook Salmon.
-Few spring Chinook Salmon and steelhead are caught in ocean - 34 fisheries (NMFS 2014). - 35 Spring Chinook Salmon and steelhead may be harvested incidentally to commercial and sport fisheries in - 36 the mainstem Columbia River and targeted in tribal fisheries above Bonneville Dam.
-These fisheries are - 37 limited by seasonal impacts on ESA-listed species and managed under the U.S. v.
-Oregon Management - 38 Agreement (NMFS 2018a).
-The likelihood of detecting specific effects of the programs included in this EA - on these fisheries is low; therefore, the subsections below focus on fisheries in the Walla Walla, Umatilla, - 40 Deschutes, and Hood River subbasins. - 41 WDFW regulates and manages recreational fisheries in the Walla Walla River Subbasin in Washington, - 42 including the Touchet River.
-ODFW regulates and manages recreational fisheries in the Upper Walla - 43 Walla Subbasin in Oregon, and in the Umatilla, Deschutes, and Hood River subbasins.
-Regulations for - recreational fisheries are submitted to NMFS for approval under the limit 4 of the Section 4(d) rule.

-- 1 Tribal fisheries in the Study Area are managed primarily by either the CTUIR or CTWSRO (Section 3.8. - 2 Cultural Resources).
+26 Salmon and steelhead from the six hatchery programs included in this EA may be exposed to fisheries in ocean fisheries target Chinook Salmon and Coho Salmon (NMFS 2018b), Chinook Salmon fisheries

+27 the Pacific Ocean and in the Columbia River Basin; however, as described in Section 3.3.1, Study Area,

+28 effects on fisheries downstream of Bonneville Dam are not likely to be discernable.
+Although current the mainstem Columbia River and targeted in tribal fisheries above Bonneville Dam.
+These fisheries are

+- 30 focus primarily on fall Chinook Salmon.
+Few spring Chinook Salmon and steelhead are caught in ocean - 31 fisheries (NMFS 2014).

+32 Spring Chinook Salmon and steelhead may be harvested incidentally to commercial and sport fisheries in

+34 limited by seasonal impacts on ESA-listed species and managed under the U.S. v.
+Oregon Management

+35 Agreement (NMFS 2018a).
+The likelihood of detecting specific effects of the programs included in this EA

+36 on these fisheries is low; therefore, the subsections below focus on fisheries in the Walla Walla, Umatilla,

+- 37 Deschutes, and Hood River subbasins. - 38 WDFW regulates and manages recreational fisheries in the Walla Walla River Subbasin in Washington, - 39 including the Touchet River.
+ODFW regulates and manages recreational fisheries in the Upper Walla - 40 Walla Subbasin in Oregon, and in the Umatilla, Deschutes, and Hood River subbasins.
+Regulations for - 41 recreational fisheries are submitted to NMFS for approval under the limit 4 of the Section 4(d) rule. - Tribal fisheries in the Study Area are managed primarily by either the CTUIR or CTWSRO (Section 3.8. - 43 Cultural Resources).
 The most recent U.S. v Oregon Management Agreement (NMFS 2018a) provides - the current framework for managing fisheries.
-The agreement includes a list of tribal and non-tribal - 4 salmonid fisheries in the Columbia River Basin intended to provide fair sharing of harvestable fish - 5 between tribal and non-tribal fisheries in accordance with Treaty fishing rights standards and - 6 U.S. v.
+The agreement includes a list of tribal and non-tribal

+- 1 salmonid fisheries in the Columbia River Basin intended to provide fair sharing of harvestable fish - 2 between tribal and non-tribal fisheries in accordance with Treaty fishing rights standards and - 3 U.S. v.
 Oregon.
-Harvest allocation between recreational and treaty fisheries is negotiated between - 7 WDFW or ODFW and the CTUIR or CTWSRO.
+Harvest allocation between recreational and treaty fisheries is negotiated between - 4 WDFW or ODFW and the CTUIR or CTWSRO.

-3.4.1 Spring Chinook Salmon
+5 3.4.1 Spring Chinook Salmon